 This post contains affiliate links, which means I receive a small commission, at no extra cost to you, if you make a purchase using one of my links.

 You May Also Like: The Best Sleep Tips for Your 6-12 Month Old

 Cabinets and Doors

-I’ve ordered a lot of different latches and mechanisms to keep drawers closed around the house and keep scissors out of my little ones’ hands.
+I’ve ordered a lot of different latches and mechanisms to keep drawers closed around the house and keep scissors out of my little ones’ hands and baby proof cabinets without drilling.
 These Munchkin latches are the best, and we own about 20 of them at this point!

 They are really sturdy, easy to install (if whatever you’re trying to lock doesn’t have handles, that’s ok – these still work!), not terrible to look at, and can be used for a multitude of items.
 We mainly use them on cabinets and drawers, but they can easily be used on your refrigerator, or oven door to keep nosy fingers out.